-Federal Civilian Agencies Outlook 2017
+2018 Federal Civilian Agencies Industry Outlook

-A conversation with Deloitte Federal Civilian Sector leader Diane Murray—her view on the major challenges and opportunities facing federal civilian agencies in 2017.
+A conversation with Deloitte Federal Civilian Sector leader Diane Murray—her view on the major challenges and opportunities facing federal civilian agencies in 2018.

 - Diane Murray’s perspective

 - Is it just about technology?

 Diane Murray on the biggest trends facing federal civilian agencies

 - How will federal civilian agencies look different in 2018?

 - Is this because of the new administration?